Unconventional holidays for SMM: how to benefit

 Once you open a tool (you can use your 7-day free trial), create an alert with keywords and hashtags related to a holiday (I chose National Hug Day).

 Set up the search by geography.
 I recommend adding an Unknown location to the US or any country where you locate.
-This trick helps you consider users with VPN on.
+This trick helps you consider users with a business VPN on.

 Then, specify social media where you are going to run your campaign as sources.
 To do in-depth research, let Awario collect the information for all time.